sammydentino/Pokedex-in-SwiftUI/README.md

 Pokedex written in SwiftUI

 ## Copyright Notice
-Please note everything in repository is copyrighted by the Pokémon Company and its affiliates.
+Please note that everything found within the repository is copyrighted by The Pokémon Company and its affiliates.